 GPs are the first point of contact for most Australians seeking medical attention, with more than 85% of the population seeing a GP at least once each year.
 The RACGP represents in excess of 35,000 members, including more than 17,000 Fellows, who treat more than 21 million patients across Australia every year.

 Emerging Minds and all the National Workforce Centre for Child Mental Health delivery partners would like to acknowledge the huge contribution of Ian Bone and Elizabeth Hetzel of Artist Made Productions to this project.

-Artist Made Productions produce the project’s e-Learning courses and video material, they truly bring our work to life.
+Artist Made Productions produce the project’s online courses and video material, they truly bring our work to life.

 You can read more about them below.

 Artist Made Productions is a partnership between Ian Bone and Elizabeth Hetzel.
 Together they have produced educational video and online education since 1993.
 Ian began his career in television at the ABC creating and producing children’s TV shows, including Play School, Swap Shop and Couch Potato.
 He is also a published author for young people and young adults, with over 30 titles published in Australia, USA, UK, Germany, Finland and South Korea, several of which have been shortlisted for major prizes.
 Elizabeth is a visual artist with a social work background who has exhibited in a number of group and solo shows, including the Helpman Exhibition and the Waterhouse Prize.